LinuxForHealth/docs/source/develop/develop.rst

 #.
 Create a new workflow:
     #.
 Add a new workflow module to the `main <https://github.com/LinuxForHealth/pyconnect/tree/main/pyconnect/workflows>`_ and `test <https://github.com/LinuxForHealth/pyconnect/tree/main/tests/workflows>`_ packages.
     #.
-Create a new class in the "main" workflow module to support the data format.
-Provide a validate, and optionally a transform method implementation to support the format.
+Create a new class in your new workflow module to support the data format.
+Provide a validate and, optionally, a transform method implementation to support the format.
     #.
 Ensure that test cases for the workflow cover the methods implemented in the new workflow class.
 #.
 Create new routes:
     #.
 Add a new route module to the `main <https://github.com/LinuxForHealth/pyconnect/tree/main/pyconnect/routes>`_ and `test <https://github.com/LinuxForHealth/pyconnect/tree/main/tests/routes>`_ packages.
     #.
-Determine which HTTP Verbs are required to support the data format and it's messaging interface.
+Determine which HTTP verbs are required to support the data format and it's messaging interface.
     #.
 Complete test cases for the new routes.
 The test cases should validate the status codes and response body returned by the routes.
 Note that the test cases will fail until the routes are implemented.
     #.
-Create a route for each HTTP Verb.
+Create a route for each HTTP verb.
 Determine if the route will use Pydantic based request and response models, or defer to a 3rd party library.
 #.
 Register the routes within the LinuxForHealth `api module <https://github.com/LinuxForHealth/pyconnect/blob/main/pyconnect/routes/api.py>`_

 When the routes are complete, the endpoints will be available in the `OpenAPI UI <https://localhost:5000/docs>`_